-At Giles Junior School, we believe Mathematics is a rich and immersive subject, where it is crucial to have a deep conceptual understanding of fundamental building blocks to allow numerous links between concepts to unlock learning across the whole curriculum.
-Mathematics is a crucial part of the learning experience at Giles Junior School and children are given a variety of opportunities to strengthen their understanding, including:
+At Giles Junior School, we believe Mathematics is the rich and immersive subject, where it is crucial to have a deep conceptual understanding of fundamental building blocks to allow numerous links between concepts to unlock learning across the whole curriculum.
+Mathematics is a fundamental part of the learning experience at Giles Junior School and children are given a variety of opportunities to strengthen their understanding, including:

 Maths Lessons